-- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file; i.e., a digital object cannot span multiple files. - A file may contain multiple digital objects5.
+- Each digital object must be stored in one of the four basic data formats. - A digital object must be contained in a single file; i.e., a digital object cannot span multiple files.

-4 SPICE kernels use a special format defined by the PDS NAIF (Navigation and Ancillary Information) Node for storing navigation and geometry data (http://naif.jpl.nasa.gov).
+&lt;sup>4 SPICE kernels use a special format defined by the PDS NAIF (Navigation and Ancillary Information) Node for storing navigation and geometry data (http://naif.jpl.nasa.gov).